seenthattinker/Conceptinero/government/eligible.md

     or technological knowledge base.* The change is to clarify that the concept applies equally to basic research, applied research, and experimental development.
-7. The reference to the three criteria, in Section 2.1 has been removed.
+7. The reference to the three criteria, in Sectionhas been removed.
 That text was intended to aid the transition from the three criteria to the five questions when the Eligibility of Work for SR&ED Investment Tax Credits Policy ** was released in 2012.
 All